7 Steps to becoming an owner builder

 - Book in and complete:

-- the Tasmanian Owner Builder Responsibilities Course (must be a Tasmanian approved course) and
+- the Tasmanian Owner Builder Responsibilities Course (must be a Tasmanian approved course) - this is not required for Class 10a or 10b buildings; and

 - the Construction Induction card (White Card) course (external link)

 - Engage a Building Surveyor and complete an application form for an Owner Builder Permit.
 The application form is to be lodged at a Service Tasmania Shop with supporting documents (particularly insurance and training course certificates as evidence of having undertaken the owner builder course) and make the payment of the Owner Builder Permit fee.

 - If approval of the application is granted, the Administrator of Occupational Licensing will issue a letter of confirmation (The Permit) with a permit number.
 The building surveyor will then issue you with a Certificate of Likely Compliance.

 - You now need to apply for a building permit from your local council.
 You will need to include the following with your application for a building permit: